dotnet/runtime/src/tools/illink/docs/data-formats.md

   </ItemGroup>
 ```

-Embedded substitutions only take effect if the containing assembly is included in the linker output.
+Embedded substitutions only take effect if the containing assembly is included in the trimmer output.
 Embedded substitutions should only address methods from the containing assembly.

 Substitutions XML can be specified on the command line via the [`--substitutions` parameter](illink-options.md#using-custom-substitutions).
 Using substitutions with `ipconstprop` optimization (enabled by default) can help reduce output size as any dependencies under conditional logic which will be evaluated as unreachable will be removed.